 Make the savory crepe batter

-Blend for a few seconds until the batter is smooth and without lumps.
-The batter will be a little foamy, but don't worry.
-The foam will go away after a couple of minutes.
+Blend with an immersion blender for a few seconds until the batter is smooth and without lumps.

-Then warm up a non-stick pan and brush it with oil.
-Our pan is 28 cm or 11 inches but a smaller one will do too.
+Warm up a non-stick pan and brush it with oil.
+Our pan is 28 cm or 11 inches, but a smaller one will do too.

 When the pan is hot, lower the heat and pour a ladleful of the batter in the center, rotating the pan to distribute the mixture.